ezoer-elementure/owl/doc/reference/templates.md

 mount(MyComponent, document.body);
 ```

-This function simply generates an unique string id, and register the template
+The `xml` helper function generates an unique string id, and registers the inline
-under that id in the internals of Owl, then return the id.
+template using this string id in the internals of Owl, and finally returns the id.

 ## Rendering svg